Whole30 Blackened Shrimp Tacos

 • 1 1/2 lb large shrimp, peeled and deveined, tails removed

-• 2 tbsp avocado oil, or any compliant cooking oil
+• 2 tbsp avocado oil, or other Whole30-compliant cooking oil

 • 1 1/2 tsp smoked paprika